RubyHuynh/go/README.md

 ##### 18/05/2021
-ref/pointers, strings, format, struct, receiver, maps, range (wordcount), func as var, func closure (fibonacci)
+- ref/pointers, strings, format, struct, receiver, maps, range (wordcount), func as var, func closure (fibonacci)
+- method: You can only declare a method with a receiver whose type is defined in the same package as the method.
+You cannot declare a method with a receiver whose type is defined in another package
+- value/ipointer intepret: convenient? no, too much implicit works behind the scene. not good for dev at all.
+Still prefer C
+- all methods on a given type should have either value or pointer receivers, but not a mixture of both.

 ##### 14/05/2021
 defer, panic, restore